President: Leonard Gallant - email@example.com

 • Have sat on the National Post-Secondary Task Force for 3 terms.
 One term I was a co-chair.

 • Have attended multiple CUPE PEI Division conventions

 • Have been a member on CUPE PEI Division board for 2 terms

 Municipalities: Charlottetown & Summerside, Municipal Police: Pauline Gass - firstname.lastname@example.org

 Hello, my name is Pauline Gass.
 I have been a proud CUPE member since July 2003, Local 830.
 For the last 16-yrs, I have been working with the Charlottetown Water & Sewer Utility as an Operations Clerk.
-While being with Local 830, I have been the Recording Secretary, Treasurer, Trustee and now the President.
-I am the first female president of Local 830, which is a male dominate work force.
+While being with Local 830, I have been the Recording Secretary, Treasurer, Trustee, and now the President.
+I am the first female president of Local 830, which is a male dominate workforce.
 I have been on the Women's Committee, Privatization Committee, Literacy Committee, Environment Committee, and I am the Municipal Sector Division Representative.

 I have been a single mother since 1995 after my late husband passed away.
 I have an adult son, Brad, who I am extremely proud of.
 People often tell me that I did it right with him.
 I had lots of support from my family and friends.
-I went back to school, and received a diploma in Accounting & Executive Secretary.
+I went back to school and received a diploma in Accounting & Executive Secretary.
 I have been volunteering with the QMJHL since 2003 when they came to Charlottetown (PEI Rocket then and now Charlottetown Islanders).
 I love volunteering.
 I currently chair the City's Social Fund.
-I am the oldest of 4 children (there's 2 girls & 2 boys).
+I am the oldest of 4 children (there are 2 girls & 2 boys).
 I grew up and went to school in Charlottetown.